Published at: 2025-10-31

 4. Location Capture Restrictions

-Use cases: Track work hours without recording locations when unnecessary.
+Use Case: Track engineers’ working time without recording locations when unnecessary.

-• Location Capture: Engineers within scope must provide precise location data for check-ins.
-Others can check in without location data.
+• Location Capture: Engineers within the applicable scope must provide precise location data for clock-in.
+Others can clock in without location.

-• Scope: Apply to specific engineers or departments.
+• Scope: Apply to specific engineers or Depts.

-• Allow check-ins if location data cannot be retrieved due to network/system errors (records will lack address data).
+• Allow clock-in without location data if network/system errors occur (logs will lack address data).

 picture coming soon: